This post is technically part 2 of what happened on my son’s graduation day.

 Looking at him like that.
 My little boy…swept by with so much emotion I had to fight hard not to cry myself.
 His Dad tried to distract him up by asking if he wants to spend the night at his Dad’s house.

-“Yes but Mommy have to come too.”
+“Yes but Mommy has to come too.”
 He replied between his tears

 I kneel back down and tried to calm him up.